Characters of the Marvel Cinematic Universe: M–Z: U

+Uatu / Watcher

 Yondu Udonta

 Yondu Udonta (portrayed by Michael Rooker) is the adoptive father of Peter Quill and a leader of the Ravagers.
 Yondu had been hired to kidnap a young Quill from Earth after the death of Quill's mother and return him to his birth father, Ego.
 Yondu decided Quill would better serve his own needs in thievery, so he raised him as part of his Ravager clan.
 Despite their frequent arguments and conflicts over the years, Quill and Yondu form an emotional and familial bond.
 In 2014, Yondu helps Quill and the Guardians of the Galaxy on Xandar against Ronan, and months later, sacrifices himself to save Quill from Ego.